 In this case, we have an analysis of the transition times of all the releases – an important issue type that we use at DEISER.
 Again, remember that the actual data isn’t real.

-The image represents faithfully code compilation in Bamboo: once the version has been deployed and we have the artifact, it’s automatically released.
+The image represents faithfully code tasks in Bamboo: once the version has been deployed and we have the artifact, it’s automatically released.

-I like this chart because it’s quite dilemmatic: a team that faces this kind of insight will have to decide what area should be tackled next in order to improve time to market.
-Although deployment seems the obvious candidate, there might be quick wins in areas like the approval time that are taking the valley of the chart.
+I like this chart because it’s quite dilemmatic: a team that faces this kind of insight will have to decide which area should be tackled next in order to improve time to market.
+Although deployment seems the obvious candidate, there might be quick wins in areas, like the approval time, that are taking the valley of the chart.